Blosyropus spinosus: Habitat

-B. spinosus is one of the largest endemic beetles in New Zealand, growing to around 46mm long.
-It is nocturnal, and flightless.
-The hing wings are shortened or completely reduced in both sexes in this genus.
-B. spinosus is dark brown in colour with yellowish hairs on its body.
-Its key distinguishing characteristic is the pair of spines on its head, one above each eye, and the four spines on the pronotum in front of the elytra.

 Behaviour

 The adult beetle is attracted to lights.
 Eggs are laid towards the top of the tree and the larva tunnel downwards as they feed on the rotting wood.
 Pupation occurs in a large pupal chamber at the base of the tree.
 This pupal chamber opens to the outside but is plugged with coarsely chewed wood that has not been digested by the larva.
 After completing metamorphosis, the beetle may overwinter or hibernate within the pupal chamber.